jelias/jelias.github.io/things-ive-learned.md

 -   Fail Fast.
 Yeah it’s a cliche, but burning your old ideas will help you come up with new ones.
 -   Take a break once in a while, let your brain recharge before you fry it.
 -   Often the little things are what make a design complete, every detail counts.
 -   **Every.
 Designer.
 Has.
 An.
-Opinion.** Doesn't mean they're all right.
+Opinion.** Doesn't mean they are all right.
 -   Ask yourself why you are making specific decisions often.
 Your work will be better because of it.
 -   When working in a team, make time to hangout, at least once, and get to know each other organically—the group will be better because of it.
 -   Restraint.
 Sometimes the simplest solution can be an extremely effective one.
 You don't always need to "go big".